reale/respublica/README.md

     mkvirtualenv -a programma programma

-Go to the `web` folder and install the dependencies with
+Go to the `programma` folder and install the dependencies with

     pip install -r requirements.txt